stevenpencle/D6-LOA/README.md

 ###### security

-- **route-gaurd** Used in a declarative manner in the _app-routing.module_ to restrict access to routes not authorized for the principal's _ClientToken_ roles.
+- **route-guard** Used in a declarative manner in the _app-routing.module_ to restrict access to routes not authorized for the principal's _ClientToken_ roles.
 This service does not maintain any state.
 - **security** Provides a means to access the principal's _ClientToken_.
 This service maintains the state of the _ClientToken_ and is a subscription (store) service.

 ###### {Your Store Services}

 Store services are a special type of service that manages the state of some 'subject' and notifies all subscribers of any changes to that subject's state.
-This is the means by which you will manage your model state in the client application, and this is the most typical type of custom service you will implement.
+This is how you will manage your model state in the client application, and this is the most typical type of custom service you will implement.

 Store services extend the _subscriberService_ and use the _subscriberHelper_ to manage the subscribers (observers) of the subject they manage.
 The subject can be any object, object graph, or array of objects.
 It is up to you to decide how you will compose your stores based on the model and workflow of your application.